A Step-By-Step Guide to Clean Out Your Basement

 How Much Does a Basement Cleanout Cost?

 On average, a basement cleanout can cost about $356.
 However, it really comes down to how much you need to toss.

 The most convenient option for cleaning out a home is to rent a roll off dumpster.
 Depending on the size of your basement and the amount of clutter that needs to be tossed, a 10 or 20 yard container is the best fit for cleaning out a basement.
-On average, this will cost $366-$432.
+On average, these dumpster prices range from $244-$492.

 If you want someone to come to your home and haul the items away, expect to pay $150-$350 as a base price for a junk hauling service, but keep in mind that fees may be applied for certain common items.
 Also, you’ll need to be present while the junk company is working in order to coordinate efforts, and you will typically be charged by the space that your items take up in the truck, so you won’t have a solid price until the job is done.

 Additionally, if you have items that you want to keep, but don’t have the space in your house to store while you clean your basement, you’ll need to rent a storage unit, which can range from $60-$225 per month depending on the unit size and location.

 If you can wait for your city’s bulk waste collection days, are willing to make multiple trips to the landfill yourself or have available space to store things at home, you can spend absolutely no money on a cleanout.